ros2/ros2_documentation/source/How-To-Guides/Using-callback-groups.rst

-* If the above configuration is not possible due to other requirements - such as thread-safety and/or blocking of other callbacks while waiting for the result (or if you want to make absolutetly sure that there is never a possibility of a deadlock), use asynchronous calls.
+* If the above configuration is not possible due to other requirements - such as thread-safety and/or blocking of other callbacks while waiting for the result (or if you want to make absolutely sure that there is never a possibility of a deadlock), use asynchronous calls.

 Failing the first point will always cause a deadlock.